Tune-Yards: History and work

 Garbus started recording material for her third LP during the latter half of 2013, with a working title of Sink-o.
 A May 6, 2014 release date was later announced with the title Nikki Nack.
 The album spawned three singles, including "Water Fountain", which was featured in the soundtrack for EA Sports video game FIFA 15 as well as in a 2016 commercial for the Google Pixel.

-A fourth album was released on January 19, 2018, called I Can Feel You Creep Into My Private Life.
+A fourth album was released on January 19, 2018, called I Can Feel You Creep into My Private Life.
 The album showed more of an electronic influence.
 The single "Look at Your Hands" was released earlier, in October 2017, followed by "Heart Attack" in January.

-The Tune-Yards scored the satiric sci fi film Sorry to Bother You (2018).
+The Tune-Yards scored the satiric science fiction film Sorry to Bother You (2018).
 The film was shown at Sundance in January, then began a theatrical run in July.
 Its soundtrack songs are performed by the Coup, fronted by the film's director, Boots Riley.
 Riley said he started working with Tune-Yards in "early 2015" to create the film's score, with demo tracks already available before the script was complete, and before the start of principal photography.
 Riley said he was attracted to Garbus's voice, and to the band's "unorthodox use of percussion and vocal layering."
+Garbus also composed the theme music for The New Yorker Radio Hour.